fattymattk/mathtest/elementaryfunctions.md

 You might want to think of the case for $0<a<1$.
 It's the same idea.

+The point to take away here is that these definitions are merely to tell us that a number exists.
+This might seem a little abstract, but eventually we will learn ways to compute (or approximate) the actual values.

 `notes: we should figure out where to do inverse functions.
 I'm thinking right after domain and range and before increasing and decreasing.
 We should define 1-1 and onto.
 Then we are in a situation to do the log function now.`

 `think about how to deal with e.
 Do we want to save this for when we do derivatives?
 I think I'll see how that goes`